 There are two main categories of articles in Spanish: definite and indefinite articles.
 Spanish definite articles, “los artículos definidos”, are some special words used just like THE from the English language.
 In this grammar lesson, we will learn to make sentences using definite articles.
 Moreover, you will be able to practice grammar with an interesting quiz.

-We will begin the lesson by watching a short video showing the vocabulary for means of transportation along with the four definite articles in Spanish, that is: EL, LA, LOS and LAS.
-These words will be placed before the objects mentioned in the video.
-We will develop more on how to use Spanish definite articles later, but for now please watch the video and try to figure out how they work by yourself.
+We will begin the lesson by watching a short video that examples what definite articles in Spanish are and provides some really interesting examples so that you can understand this topic more easily.
+We will develop more on how to use Spanish definite articles later, but for now please watch the video and try to figure out how they work.

 Spanish definite articles are often called ARTÍCULOS DEFINIDOS or DETERMINANTES, including LA, LAS, EL, LOS, plus a fifth article called LO.
 These words are used to determine the gender and number of a noun in the language.
 For example, “EL” will be used before masculine, singular nouns like PIANO, e.g. “El piano“.
 They will always be placed before the noun they modify.

 The main difference between English and Spanish definite articles is that the article to use in Spanish will change depending on the noun’s number (how many objects we are talking about) and gender (masculine or feminine).
 In real life situations, we will use definite articles to point out objects or people from a group, especially with the help of adjectives.
 To illustrate this here are some basic examples: